 Get a Chance to Win PureVPN’s 1-Month Subscription

 PureVPN is giving away free VPN accounts to the participants of our Safer Internet Day campaign.
-Try your luck, even if you don’t win an account, you’ll win awareness for sure!
+Try your luck; even if you don’t win an account, you’ll gain awareness for sure!

 Note: Participants with the most engagement on their Tweet will get a chance to win a 1-month PureVPN subscription for free!